-We have a global presence, employing 1,881 people on average in 2015 and operating 21 manufacturing plants in the U.S., the U.K., Canada, France, the Czech Republic and China.
-We also have joint ventures in Japan, South Korea, India, and the U.S., and an associate in Australia.
-In 2015, our total revenue was \$460.3 million, our adjusted EBITDA was \$62.2 million, and our net income was \$16.1 million.
-See "Item 3A.
+We have a global presence, employing 1,816 people, including temporary staff, on average in 2016 and operating 20 manufacturing plants in the U.S., the U.K., Canada, France, the Czech Republic and China.
+We also have joint ventures in Japan, India, and the U.S., and an associate in Australia.
+In 2016, our total revenue was \$414.8 million, net income was \$21.9 million and our adjusted EBITDA was \$55.3 million See "Item 3A.
 Selected Financial Data" for the definition of adjusted EBITDA and reconciliations to profit for the year.
-In 2015, we manufactured and sold approximately 16,400 metric tons of our magnesium products, approximately 2,800 metric tons of our zirconium products (excluding water weight as sold as a solution) and approximately 2.0 million gas cylinders.
-For a breakdown of our total revenue in 2015, 2014 and 2013 by geographic origin, see "Note 2-Revenue and segmental analysis" to our consolidated financial statements included in this Annual Report.
+In 2016, we manufactured and sold approximately 13,600 metric tons of our magnesium products, approximately 2,500 metric tons of our zirconium products (excluding water weight as sold as a solution) and approximately 1.8 million gas cylinders.
+For a breakdown of our total revenue in 2016, 2015 and 2014 by geographic origin, see "Note 2-Revenue and segmental analysis" to our consolidated financial statements included in this Annual Report.

-Our company is organized into two reporting divisions, Elektron and Gas Cylinders, which represented 48% and 52%, respectively, of our total revenue in 2015.
+Our company is organized into two reporting divisions, Elektron and Gas Cylinders, which represented 46% and 54%, respectively, of our total revenue and 68% and 32%, respectively, of our total trading profit in 2016.